 This week started with the Project Outline Presentation.
-In this presentation I spoke about Motivation, Background Context, Investigation, Key Insights and my Project Outline in relation to my project so far.
+In this presentation I spoke about the topics of Motivation, Background Context, Investigation, Key Insights and my Project Outline in relation to my project so far.

-I spoke about why I chose the subject area of identity, referring to the strong personal impact Copenhagen Pride had on me.
-I then went on to talk about the 18500 words of qualitative research that I spent hours analysing down into five key insights.
+I spoke about why I chose the subject area of identity in the first place, referring to the strong personal impact that Copenhagen Pride had on me.
+I then went on to talk about the 18,000 words of qualitative research that I spent hours analysing down and down into five key insights to take forward.

 The conclusion of the presentation was my work-in-progress Project Description:

 “Design a product or service which allows the user to identify themselves in new ways to ease the tension between their personal and social identities, reducing anxiety and improving confidence.”

 I also had my first dissertation lecture of the semester.
 This was focused on the journalistic style of writing and it really helped focus me on what I wanted to write for my first 2000 word hand in on Friday.

-I’m writing about how Queer graphic design has changed over the last 70 years.
-This will allow me to explore the history of the LGBTQIA movement in Scotland and hopefully will spread a greater knowledge of the past to the readers of the publication.
+I’ve chosen to write about how Queer graphic design has changed over the last 70 years.
+This will allow me to explore the history of the LGBTQIA movement in Scotland in particular and hopefully will spread a greater knowledge of the past to the readers of the publication.